MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-B-Entity-Regulations/part-1223-Minority-Women-Inclusion/subpart-C-Minority-Women-Inclusion-Diversity-Regulated-Entities/section-1223.23.md

 (19) The annual total of amounts paid to prime contractors (tier 1) and subcontractors (tier 2) and the percentage of which was paid separately through prime contracts and subcontracts to minorities, women, individuals with disabilities, or MWDOBs during the reporting year;

-(20) Certification of compliance with §§ 1207.20 and 1207.21, together with sufficient documentation to verify compliance;
+(20) Certification of compliance with §§ 1223.20 and 1223.21, together with sufficient documentation to verify compliance;

-(21) Data for the reporting year showing, separately, the number of equal opportunity complaints (including administrative agency charges or complaints, arbitral or judicial claims) against the regulated entity that -
+(21) Data for the reporting year showing, separately, the number of equal opportunity complaints (including administrative agency charges or complaints, arbitral or judicial claims) against the regulated entity that—

 (i) Claim employment discrimination, by basis or kind of the alleged discrimination (race, sex, disability, *etc.*) and by result (settlement, favorable, or unfavorable outcome);